17 June 2020

 Xenofon Strakosas, Gábor Méhes and Arghyamalya Roy.

 Principal authors of the article in Advanced Science in addition to Gábor Méhes, in the middle, are Arghyamalya Roy, doctoral student, to the right, and Xenofon Strakosas, postdoc, to the left, in the Laboratory of Organic Electronics.
-Thor Balkhed
+Photographer: Thor Balkhed

 The study of bacteria and their significance for the natural world, and for human society and health, is a growing research field, as new bacteria are continuously being discovered.
 A human body contains more bacteria than human cells, and a millilitre of fresh water can hold as many as a million bacteria.
 Respiration in a normal human cell and in many bacteria takes place through biochemical reactions in which a compound, often glucose, reacts with oxygen to form carbon dioxide and water.
 During the process, energy is converted to a form that the cell can use.
 In oxygen-free environments, bacteria are found that metabolise organic compounds, like lactate, and instead of forming water, they release, or respire, electric charges, a byproduct of metabolism, into the environment.
 The process is known as extracellular electron transfer, or extracellular respiration.